 This recipe was given to me by my daughter, Inga.
-I’m not sure where she got it, but once I tasted it at her home recently, I knew I had to make it soon!
-The day after I got back from my trip to the mainland, I bought the tomatillos and got to work.
-I had all the other ingredients already.
-I’ve eaten some everyday since then!
+I’m not sure where she got it.
+I tasted it at her home one year and I knew I had to make it soon!
+I bought the tomatillos and got to work.
+I already had all the other ingredients.
+I’ve eaten some every day since then!

 If you are a gardener, you might want to try growing your own tomatillos.
 Inga has great luck with them, but I haven’t.
-I may try again this year, but they are easier to find in my local grocery store.
+I may try again this year, but they are so easy to find in my local grocery stores.

 I know you’ll look for any excuse to make this – and eat it, too!
-For those of us who watch our waist, this recipe contains almost no calories and no fat!
+For those of us who watch our waist, this recipe contains almost no calories or carbs and no fat!

 Roasted Tomatillo-Chile Salsa